Versa-Coder/panda-events/readme.md

 //Imporing the pandaEvents method import {pandaEvents} from "[package]";

-//Getting instance of the emitter const e= pandaEvents();
+//Getting instance of the emitter through the pandaEvents() method const e= pandaEvents();
 ```